reasonml/reason-react/docs/reasonreactcompat.md

 title: ReasonReactCompat: migrating to 0.7.0 and JSX v3
 ---

-In version 0.7.0, two large changes, both of them related, were introduced:
+In version 0.7.0, two large changes were introduced:

 - Support for React hooks
 - A new JSX version (v3)

 You can read more in the release [blog post](https://reasonml.github.io/reason-react/blog/2019/04/10/react-hooks).

-To enable the progressive migrations of existing ReasonReact applications to the new API and JSX, there is a module called `ReasonReactCompat`.
+To enable the progressive migrations of existing ReasonReact applications to the new API and JSX version, a new module called `ReasonReactCompat` was added to ReasonReact.

 ## React and ReasonReact modules